seiyria/soa-autofarm/README.md

 * Farm a particular event (`--farm-everything=0`) - start at the mission list for that particular event or use `--specific-event`
 * Farm a particular mission (`--farm-everything=1 --specific-event=X`) - start at the mission list for that particular event list and use `--specific-mission`
 * Farm missions (`--farm-missions=1`) - start at the Bridge
+* Farm a particular story mission - not yet possible

 ## Gotchas